EstherAlo/DAREY.IO-Projects/Project10/Project10.md

   ```

-- checked that nginx was successfully configured with this command:
+- Check that nginx was successfully configured:

 ```
 sudo nginx -t